-The Group's inventory are measured at lower of cost and net realized value.
-The Group's products except for automatic machines may be obsolescent or do not meet the market demand due to new product or market change, and the automatic machines are customizable.
+The Company's inventory are measured at lower of cost and net realized value.
+The Company's products may be obsolescent or do not meet the market demand due to new product or market change.
 Thus, the cost of inventory may exceed its net realizable value.
 Moreover, the net realizable value involved management's judgments.
 Therefore, the inventory valuation is one of the key audit matters.